cmu-delphi/delphi-epidata/docs/api/v5-signals/nssp.md

 ## Estimation

+### Metric Definition

+Each raw signal represents the percentage of total emergency department (ED) visits diagnosed with the specified condition.

+### Smoothing

+The `smoothed_` signals are a trailing 3-week mean computed by the CDC and passed through unchanged.

+### Temporal Handling

+Each value covers one epiweek, labelled by its Saturday week-ending date.

 ### Geographic Aggregation

 The CDC reports values natively for the nation (`nation`), counties (`county`), and NCI-modified Health Service Areas (`hsa_nci`), which Delphi reads directly.
 State values come from a separate CDC reporting path and are served as published.